Access Options

 Access Options from HOLLIS

-If you are signed in, you can use HOLLIS to:
+You can use HOLLIS to:

-- Connect to online access
+• Connect to online access (may require sign-in)

 ONLINE ACCESS

-"Online Access" means there is likely an electronic copy available.
+ONLINE ACCESS means there is likely an electronic copy available.
 This is a best-bet link.
 If it doesn’t work for you, don’t give up: you can usually get what you need with a little troubleshooting.

-- Are you on a new site?
+• Are you on a new site?
 Use the site’s own search box to search for the title of the item you want.

-- Go back to HOLLIS and select the title to open the full record: sometimes there are additional access options listed.
+• Go back to HOLLIS and select the title to open the full record: sometimes there are additional access options listed.

-- Check HOLLIS for duplicate records: sometimes what appear to be duplicate records connect to different access points
+• Check HOLLIS for duplicate records: sometimes what appear to be duplicate records connect to different access points

-- Visit Ask a Librarian for help tracking down the source.
+• Visit Ask a Librarian for help tracking down the source.

-- Report a broken link so that we can investigate and fix the problem.
+• Report a broken link so that we can investigate and fix the problem.

 CHECK ACCESS OPTIONS

-"Check Access Options" means there may be a copy available, but HOLLIS hasn't automatically connected to it.
-You must select "Check Access Options" to prompt HOLLIS to check for access.
+CHECK ACCESS OPTIONS means there may be a copy available, but HOLLIS hasn't automatically connected to it.
+You must select CHECK ACCESS OPTIONS to prompt HOLLIS to check for access.

 Pro Tip: HOLLIS uses numerical identifiers such as an ISBN or ISSN to try to find a match.
 If HOLLIS fails, it’s a good idea to try to find a match yourself using other information, such as the title of the book or journal that contains the article.
 (In a HOLLIS record, you may find that title under “is part of.”)
 For other types of items, try searching by author or publisher.